 In the end, as a freelance graphic designer, you still work for the client.
 That chip on your shoulder won’t keep you in business any more than the inability to pass on bad work.
 You’ll still have to take on projects that are less than ideal; however, I promise you, they do lead to good things.

 Many clients will offer young freelancers “test projects” to see what they’ve got.
 Do not pass on these.
 Before saying “no” to a time-consuming project, know what follows.
-Even if that first project is agonizing, it’s worth it if that trial period is followed up by good, steady work.
+Even if that first project is agonizing, it’s worth it if that trial period is followed by good, steady work.

 Freelance work relies heavily on your ability to communicate with the customer.
 This is not for everyone, and many designers prefer the separation from customer service that employment with an agency offers.

 If you’re going to freelance, you need to know how to deal with the inevitable questioning from clients.
 Meet the “what should we do here” type inquiries with a quick, decisive answer.
 Make a decision, and don’t second-guess yourself.
 Clients appreciate it.

 Have a good work/life balance

 It would help if you didn’t let your life become only about work.
 Make sure to set aside your weekends for social and family time.
-Enjoy the outdoors, take up a meditation practice, do some physical activities and make sure to leave the computer alone for hours at a time.
+Enjoy the outdoors, take up a meditation practice, do some physical activities and leave the computer alone for hours at a time.